InterAction for Health and Human Rights: Intersex flag

 The Intersex flag was created in July 2013 by Morgan Carpenter of InterAction for Health and Human Rights (then known as Organisation Intersex International Australia) to be a flag "that is not derivative, but is yet firmly grounded in meaning".
 The circle is described as "unbroken and unornamented, symbolising wholeness and completeness, and our potentialities.
 We are still fighting for bodily autonomy and genital integrity, and this symbolises the right to be who and how we want to be."

 Awards and recognition

+Co-chair Tony Briffa was recognized for her instrumental role in the passing of legislative protections for intersex people in medical settings in debates in the State of Victoria in February 2026.

+In a speech introducing legal protections for intersex people in medical settings in the Australian Capital Territory, Chief Minister Andrew Barr recognized Executive Director Morgan Carpenter for his "tireless work".
+In a later debate, Carpenter and his team including Steph Lum, Cody Smith, Bonnie Hart, Mimi Hall and Gabriel Filpi were recognized for their "diligent, passionate and highly intellectual work".

 The organisation was nominated for a 2013 Community Organisation "Honour" Award for its work on anti-discrimination legislation.
 Founding former president Gina Wilson was a finalist for the Australian Human Rights Commission Community Individual Award in 2013, following her retirement, for her work on discrimination protections.

 Affiliations

 InterAction for Health and Human Rights is a national affiliate of Organisation Intersex International, a member of the National LGBTI Health Alliance and the International Lesbian, Gay, Bisexual, Trans and Intersex Association.